George Hrab: Podcasting

 After being featured on the podcast Skepticality, Hrab was invited by its hosts to Dragon Con in 2006.
 There he performed and met many podcasters who became interested in featuring his music.
 He credits this exposure for worldwide interest in his music.
 "Folks from Australia and Singapore who should have no idea who I am have downloaded songs and bought albums.
 That is purely due to podcasts," Hrab said.

-Around the same time (summer of 2006), Hrab hosted a weekly program called The Geologic Radio Hour on the Lehigh University radio station WLVR-FM.
+In the summer of 2006, Hrab hosted a weekly program called The Geologic Radio Hour on the Lehigh University radio station WLVR-FM.
 Listed as "free form eclectic" and running at midnight on Tuesdays, it featured spoken word segments and a number of comedy sketches developed by Hrab.

 Based on the experience of the radio program and the contacts made in podcasting in 2006, and encouraged by his friend and producer Slau, Hrab launched his own podcast in February 2007.

 Geologic podcast

 The Geologic Podcast is a weekly podcast consisting of personal stories, comedy sketches, news commentary, music and interviews, starring Hrab.
 The content often draws from Hrab's musical career, the music industry in general and from topics that relate to skepticism, atheism, rationalism and humanism.
 The title is a pun on Hrab's first name and his interest in rationalism; the podcast contains "not a hint of geology".
 New episodes of the program are posted weekly.

 The podcast content varies from week to week, but often includes several of a number of recurring segments.
 Some are Hrab speaking on a particular topic or relating a story, others are comedy sketches in which Hrab plays characters.
 Occasionally the podcast will take the form of a concert, with Hrab singing and playing guitar.
-In one such example, Hrab celebrated his 44th birthday by covering Yes' album 90125 in its entirety.
+Hrab celebrated his 44th birthday by covering Yes' album 90125 in its entirety.
 Hrab has also conducted interviews with musicians such as Slau and Milton Mermikides, as well as others.